-This year marks the 144th running of the Kentucky Derby, held each May at Louisville’s historic Churchill Downs Racetrack.
-Yet only 35 mounts have followed up a Derby victory with a win in the Triple Crown’s second leg, the Preakness Stakes.
-And a mere 12 have then sealed the deal in the Belmont Stakes.
+This year marks the 147th running of the Kentucky Derby, held each May at Louisville’s historic Churchill Downs Racetrack.
+Yet only 36 mounts have followed up a Derby victory with a win in the Triple Crown’s second leg, the Preakness Stakes.
+A mere 13 have then sealed the deal in the Belmont Stakes, including the 2018 Triple Crown winner Justify.
 The chance to see history is nevertheless just one element of what makes the Kentucky Derby so special.

 We posed the following questions to a panel of leading horseracing experts in order to better understand both the Kentucky Derby and the equine industry more generally.
 You can check out their bios and responses below.

 - What measures should be adopted to better protect the health and well-being of race horses?

 - Will the Kentucky Derby be different in 2021, in light of last year’s racial justice demonstrations following the death of Breonna Taylor and the demand to cancel the event?